Theology

 18. UNIVERSITY OF STELLENBOSCH, South Africa.

-In addition to the research projects listed in the “lines of research,” the PGPT also develops some research projects that integrate professors from the three areas of concentration and that may become interdisciplinary and transdisciplinary lines of research, namely:
+In addition to the research projects listed in the “lines of research,” the PPGT also develops some research projects that integrate professors from the three concentration areas and that may become interdisciplinary and transdisciplinary lines of research, namely:

-• Missiology: The missiology project aims at meeting the demand for a new meaning of the concept of mission, which historically legitimized the colonization processes, especially in Latin America.
+• Missiology: The missiology project aims to meet the demand for a new meaning of the mission concept, which historically legitimized the colonization processes, especially in Latin America.
 Such reframing reallocates the role of Christianity within an intercultural dynamic from a counterhegemonic perspective, incorporating the public policy and human rights agenda.
-It is necessary to rethink the religious imagery of culture in order to review the production of meaning in the discursive and social practices of the mission concept.
+It is necessary to rethink the religious imagery of culture to review the production of meaning in the discursive and social practices of the mission concept.
 Such a project involves professors from the three concentration areas.

 • Theology and Literature: Research project developed between PUC PR/UNICAMP/University of Aveiro (Portugal), financed by the Foundation for Science and Technology (FCT) of the Ministry of Science, Technology, and Higher Education of Portugal.
 In the matrix of Western culture, the Homeric Poems and the Bible stand out.
 Over the centuries, these and other works have generated a wealth of myths, symbols, topics, and ways of thinking about the human condition and national identity.
-Following on the events and scientific publications that we have been developing, we propose a project that allows the expansion and consolidation of research on this broad domain of knowledge.
-Organization (i.e., structure of the subprojects): 1) The art of mythical narrative; 2) Rereading and transcoding; 3) Reception, representations, and intertextualities; 4) National heroes, myths and legends.
-Objectives: In each of the five years of the project’s duration, we intend to conduct research and disseminate it in at least one International Conference and a collective publication.
+Following the events and scientific publications we have been developing, we propose a project that expands and consolidates research on this broad knowledge domain.
+Organization (i.e., the structure of the subprojects): 1) The art of mythical narrative; 2) Rereading and transcoding; 3) Reception, representations, and intertextualities; 4) National heroes, myths, and legends.
+Objectives: In each of the five years of the project, we intend to conduct research and disseminate it in at least one International Conference and a collective publication.

-• Public Theology and Human Rights: The Public Theology and Human Rights project aims at analysing and evaluating the presence of religious communities, especially Christian churches, in the Brazilian public space, marked by growing religious diversity.
+• Public Theology and Human Rights: The Public Theology and Human Rights project aims to analyze and evaluate the presence of religious communities, especially Christian churches, in the Brazilian public space, marked by growing religious diversity.
 Therefore, while it seeks to guide and validate the public presence of these communities and revendicate their space in society, it presupposes the acceptance of and collaboration with the secular state.
-Public Theology is interdisciplinary and sensitive to the dimensions of gender, ethnicity, colour, and special needs, aiming at the common wellbeing of the citizens and the guarantee of rights as well as the due exercise of the duties in the democratic state of law.
-It is led by the Universal Declaration of Human Rights by the UN and its consequent new generations of economic, social, cultural, and environmental rights (DHESCAs), as well as related conventions and treaties.
+Public Theology is interdisciplinary and sensitive to the dimensions of gender, ethnicity, color, and special needs, aiming at the common well-being of the citizens, the guarantee of rights, and the due exercise of duties in the democratic state of law.
+It is led by the UN’s Universal Declaration of Human Rights and its consequent new generations of economic, social, cultural, and environmental rights (DHESCAs) and related conventions and treaties.
 The project collaborates with formulations of foundations of ethics and their specific applications from a theological-Christian perspective, ecumenically open and sensitive to intercultural and interreligious dialogue.

 Faculty